yuninxia/HPCToolkit/doc/src/users/known-issues.md

 Workaround:
 : Use the `--disable-auditor` option to `hpcrun`.

-## When using Intel GPUs, `hpcrun` may report that substantial time is spent in a partial call path consisting of only an unknown procedure
+## When using instrumentation on Intel GPUs, `hpcrun` may report that substantial time is spent in a partial call path consisting of only an unknown procedure

 Description:
 : Binary instrumentation on Intel GPUs uses Intel's GTPin.
 GTPin runs in its own private namespace.
 Asynchronous samples collected in response to Linux timer or hardware counter events may often occur when GTPin is executing.
 With GTPin in a private namespace, its code and symbols are invisible to `hpcrun`, which causes a degenerate unwind consisting of only an unknown procedure.